davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.malloc/index.md

 ### Hwk: Dynamic Memory Allocation

-Pointers are still a bit mysterious, because we still haven't seen the need for them yet.
-Indeed, with exception to `swap()`, all the previous code examples can be done easily without pointers.
-In this section, we introduce the prevailing motivation for pointers: dynamic memory allocation.
+Pointers are still a bit mysterious, because we still haven't seen a real need for them yet.
+Sure, it was cool to know that they are intrinsically connected to arrays, but still, with exception to `swap()`, all the code examples shown in the previous tutorial can be done easily without pointers.
+In this section, we introduce the prevailing motivation for pointers: heap memory allocation.

 #### ZyBooks Reading